dwave-examples/paint-shop-optimization/README.md

 also find an image for each of the solutions.
 The image contains a strip of white or black for each color stacked together horizontally.

-The image will be saved in the same working directory where the python command is executed.
+The images will be saved in the `images` folder.

 ![image](assets/exp.yml_color_sequence_image_0_1.png)